Last updated on March 10, 2023

 Sliver Queen | Illustration by Ron Spencer

 Slivers are a beloved staple tribe of Magic.
 While they’re not quite as popular as goblins, elves, or dragons, slivers enjoy a hardcore cult following.
-Today I’ll be looking at some of the best slivers as well as some decks you might want to try out in EDH or Pauper.
+Today I have for you, some of the best slivers as well as a Pauper deck you might want to try out, and much of the discussion is in terms of EDH.

 Let’s get started!